-Medical Laboratory Technician (MLT)

-& Phlebotomy (PBT)
+Medical Laboratory Technician (MLT) & Phlebotomy (PBT) PROGRAM HANDBOOK action, equal opportunity educator and employer

-PROGRAM HANDBOOK

-MINNESOTA State

-Community and Technical College

 MISSION

 Minnesota State Community and Technical College specializes in affordable and exceptional education, service, and workforce training.
 We welcome all students and engage them in shaping their futures and their communities.